Back to news

 AutoGen: Conversational Agents

 AutoGen makes conversation the main event.
 Agents talk to each other, and the answer emerges from the back-and-forth.
-Code execution is baked in, agents write code and run it as part of the same dialogue (microsoft/autogen GitHub repo).
+Code execution is baked in, agents write code and run it as part of the same dialogue (microsoft/autogen GitHub repo (opens in a new tab)).

 from autogen import AssistantAgent, UserProxyAgent